GSA/idmanagement.gov/_sell/fipsannouncements.md

 POSTED April 30, 2019

 The FIPS 201 Evaluation program has removed the following categories from the [Approved Products List](../../buy#products).
-After analyzing the Approved Products List categories,the program found that:
+After analyzing the Approved Products List categories, the program found that:

 - OCSP Responders are mature.
 OCSP responders and related products are available as commercial off the shelf products and open source software products.
 They are part of a stable landscape and vetted thousands of times daily by various relying party applications.
 It is not in the government’s or commercial best interests to continue to test these products prior to acquisition and/or installation.
-- SCVP Client and SCVP Client (without auth) are not widely used in US federal agencies.
+- SCVP Client and SCVP Client (without auth) are not widely used in U.S. federal agencies.
 It is not in the government’s or commercial best interests to continue to maintain testing scenarios for these products.

 Please note the removal of these categories should not impact any acquisition.
 Categories not identified by the program have no requirement for FIPS 201 conformance.
-Products on the market should be reviewed for adherence to standard US federal cryptographic conformance requirements (i.e. FIPS 140-2) and trade laws (i.e. country of origin and Trade Agreements Act).
+Products on the market should be reviewed for adherence to standard U.S. federal cryptographic conformance requirements (i.e., FIPS 140-2) and trade laws (i.e., country of origin and Trade Agreements Act).
 Products are available to satisfy federal agency’s needs and requirements.

 [Return to Top](#top)